Bohdan Stashynsky: Assassinations

-Defection
+Defection and arrest

 Stashynsky met and fell in love with an East German woman, Inge Pohl, in 1957.
 At first his bosses tried to persuade him not to marry a foreigner, but he persisted.
-However, the KGB demanded that Pohl become a Soviet citizen and KGB agent.
+The KGB allowed him to marry her on condition that Pohl become a Soviet citizen and KGB agent.
 Although he was unhappy with the arrangement, Stashynsky nevertheless agreed as it was the only way he could marry Pohl.
 After they were married, the KGB bugged their Moscow apartment and heard them express anti-Soviet sentiments.
 The KGB would not let the couple travel abroad together out of fear of defection, which the couple was indeed planning.

 In 1961, Inge returned to East Berlin to give birth to their son, Peter, but Stashynsky was unable to visit them.
 In August, Peter suddenly developed a fever and died at four months old.
 The KGB relented after the family tragedy and allowed him to travel to East Berlin for the baby's funeral.
 Against KGB orders, Stashynsky took his Joseph Lehmann identity card with him to East Germany, as well as other documents that would confirm his identity as a KGB agent.
 On 13 August 1961, hours before their son's funeral, Stashynsky and his wife fled on foot from her parents’ home in Dallgow, walking to the town of Falkensee to avoid any KGB agents that would intercept them at the Dallgow train station.
-They took a taxi to East Berlin, where he used the Lehmann identity card at a checkpoint.
+They took a taxi to East Berlin, where Stashynsky used the Lehmann identity card at a checkpoint.
 They then traveled to West Berlin via train, where he defected to U.S. officials at a police station.

 The CIA was suspicious of Stashynsky, who was flown to Frankfurt for interrogation and doubtful of his claims that he had assassinated Rebet and Bandera.
 The CIA was unaware that Rebet had been murdered, and Stashynsky's account of his assassination of Bandera was inconsistent with what the U.S. knew of his death.
 The CIA had concluded that Bandera had been poisoned by someone close to him, and Stashynsky's claim of shooting him with a poison spray gun seemed farfetched.
 They concluded that Stashynsky "would not be valuable operationally as a double agent, that he was not a bona fide defector and the individual he purported to be."
 After three weeks, the CIA – believing Stashynsky to be useless – handed him over to West German authorities, who now began to investigate him for the two murders.
 At first, the West German police were also suspicious of his stories, but after interrogation and visits to the two murder sites, where Stashynsky re-enacted the killings, authorities determined that Stashynsky was telling the truth.